-Many Synod staff are returning to the Synod offices, which are now located at Wesley Place.
+Most Synod staff have returned to the Synod offices, which are now located at Wesley Place.
 Please note that whilst email addresses and mobile phone numbers remain unchanged, office telephone numbers have now changed and the old 9251 telephone numbers are no longer valid.
 Wesley Place UCA Reception: (03) 9116 1400